joeydewaal/cookie-monster/README.md

 # Integration with the `http` crate.
 cookie-monster = { version = "0.1", features = ["http"] }
 ```

+### Minimum Supported Rust Version (MSRV)
+The cookie-monster crate has rust version 1.85 as MSRV.

 ### Honorable mention
 This crate takes a lot of inspiration from the [cookie](https://crates.io/crates/cookie) crate.